jonathondilworth/UoE-MLP/interim-report.md

 * Apply techniques such as deep feature extraction and transfer learning (we could try transferring from ImageNet, perhaps?)
 * Produce an academic report documenting our findings.

+* having used data augmentation, we've seen an increase in accuracy.
+This facilitates our next step in research -> using alternative methods to improve the accuracy of the faces dataset.

 *TODO: Look at potential similarity metrics that could be used as empirical measurements between instances of data within the same dataset, such that we can compare similarity averages between datasets.*

 **7.1.
 Backup Plans**